gopal-nataraj/mwf/README.md

-# Myelin Water Fraction Estimation using DESS MRI and PERK
+# Myelin Water Fraction Estimation using DESS and PERK

 This is the project directory for code and data related to the paper: